w3f/polkadot-wiki/docs/learn/how-to/add-ledger-account-signer.md

 !!! tip "GOOD TO KNOW"

     The Polkadot Developer Signer is an account manager, not a wallet.
-You will still need to use Polkadot-JS UI to interact with your accounts and see your balance.
+You will still need to use Polkadot Developer Interface to interact with your accounts and see your balance.

 * * *